Dos 4.0 was just the beginning of a series of large holes, that Microsoft has done through the ages

 10. Bad Windows Versions, they are coming back in cycles?

-Windows OS 3.1, Windows fort Workgroups 3.11, Windows OS 95, Windows OS 98 och Windows 2000 were all huge successes.
+Windows 3.1, Windows fort Workgroups 3.11, Windows 95, Windows 98 och Windows 2000 were all huge successes.
 Then something went wrong - Windows Me introduced.
 There was not really anything other than a service pack for Windows 98 and shown to be littered with glitches.

-The successor Windows XP, which was based on the NT kernel, felt like a fresh fan.
+The successor Windows XP, with SP1, SP2 and SP3 based on the NT core, felt like a fresh fan.
 It also became extremely popular.
 It was not until 2007 before the replacement Windows Vista launched, operating system that nobody wanted.
 There was also a real flop.
 Then came Windows 7 and everything was fine again.

 9. Windows Vista Ultimate

 Windows Vista came in several different versions, and Ultimate was the most advanced.
 In that version included Extras, a package that promised exclusive content, services, and other content.

 In reality, were just a number of video clips for use as desktop backgrounds, a poker game, optional audio package and a puzzle game.
 Extras was later released as a free package.